MicrosoftDocs/visualstudio-docs/docs/ide/use-solution-explorer.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 You can use the Solution Explorer tool window to create & manage your solutions and projects and to view & interact with your code.
-In this article, we'll detail the user interface (UI) options that help you do so.
+In this article, we'll cover how to open Solution Explorer.
+We'll also describe the user interface in detail.

+## Open Solution Explorer

+By default, the Solution Explorer tool window appears as a pane in the upper-right side of the [Visual Studio IDE](../get-started/visual-studio-ide.md).
+If you don't see the Solution Explorer tool window, you can open it from the Visual Studio menu bar by using **View** > **Solution Explorer**, or by pressing **Ctrl**+**Alt**+**L**.

 ## Tool window